JTYKolesar/post-install-config/README.md

 <img src="https://i.imgur.com/mjTZZ5h.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

+_"Roles are the permissions granted to Agents per Department that they have access to."_
 - In the Definition tab, type any Role name of your choice (this example uses **Supreme Admin**).
   - _This role will be given all permissions._
 - Then, click on the Permissions tab.